Romacoding/MyDailyTodos/README.md

 # MyDailyTodos Web App
-A simple App to record my To-Do items for a day
+A simple Web App to record my To-Do items for a day